OscarZhou0107/db-in-k8s/README.md

   - Incoming queries are executed concurrently
   - For each query, the query is sent to each transceiver in serial.
 After all queries are sent to all transceivers, waiting for the trasceiver replies concurrently.
-Since no dbproxy replies are able to arrive before all requests are sent to transceiver, this guarantees the query ordering within the same transaction.
+Since no Dbproxy replies are able to arrive before all requests are sent to transceiver, this guarantees the query ordering within the same transaction.
 - Transceiver
-  - Manges a single `TcpStream` socket for a single dbproxy.
-The socket is used for reading and writing to dbproxy concurrently.
+  - Manges a single `TcpStream` socket for a single Dbproxy.
+The socket is used for reading and writing to Dbproxy concurrently.
   - `TransceiverAddr` mechanism works same as `DispathcerAddr`
   - Two separate event loops in serial:
-    - Receiving request from dispatcher and forwards to dbproxy
+    - Receiving request from dispatcher and forwards to Dbproxy
-    - Receiving response from dbproxy and forwards to dispatcher
+    - Receiving response from Dbproxy and forwards to dispatcher
-  - For each client (with the single dbproxy), a `LinkedList` is used as a FIFO queue for tracking the outstanding requests.
+  - For each client (with the single Dbproxy), a `LinkedList` is used as a FIFO queue for tracking the outstanding requests.
 Push front upon transmitting and pop back upon receiving.
-    The outgoing request and incoming response all have `RequestMeta` that can uniquely identify a request for each client, this is used to make sure that dbproxy does not reorder the queries within a single transaction.
+    The outgoing request and incoming response all have `RequestMeta` that can uniquely identify a request for each client, this is used to make sure that Dbproxy does not reorder the queries within a single transaction.
 - Admin Handler (Optional)
   - Only process a single incoming tcp connection at a time
   - Receive a single request in raw bytes, process the request, and send one response back
-  - Supports remotely stopping the main handler for taking in any new connections, this also stops the sequencer from taking in any new connections
+  - Supports remotely stopping the main handler for taking in any new connections, this also stops Sequencer from taking in any new connections
-  - Can send Block and Unblock request to sequencer to block new transactions
+  - Can send Block and Unblock request to Sequencer to block new transactions

 ### Dbproxy